Home > River Run Network > Release the Beavers!

 Advocating For Beavers

-We’re advocating for beavers to be introduced into Ciénega Creek in the Santa Cruz Watershed, an effort under consideration by the Bureau of Land Management.
+Thanks to the advocacy efforts of River Run Network members, beavers are planned to be introduced into Ciénega Creek in the Santa Cruz Watershed, by Arizona Game and Fish and the Bureau of Land Management.
 We also support additional beaver releases along the San Pedro River.
 Wherever there are perennial flows and deeper pools, we want to see beavers working for our watershed—building dams that slow flows, recharge the aquifer, and create much-needed riparian habitat.

 You can support our Release the Beavers Campaign by donating to WMG and joining our River Run Network